 7. Install Synaptic Package Manager

-Synaptic Package Manager is a graphical user interface for APT package managers used by Ubuntu and other Linux distributions.
-It is a very easy-to-use tool and a great alternative to the command-line process of installing and managing various software packages.
+Synaptic Package Manager is a graphical user interface for APT package manager used by Ubuntu and other Linux distributions.
+It is very easy-to-use tool and a great alternative to the command line process of installing and managing various software packages.

 Ubuntu’s software center has some limitations, and Synaptic Package Manager very neatly overcomes them to give you full control over your system.